 Current July temperatures are good for allowing the lime mortar to dry effectively as high air temperatures or direct sunlight force dry the mortar causing shrinkage and cracking.
 Certainly, the scorching hot days aren’t the best and moving into autumn, by the end of October the lime season is over.

-Here is a current project, a lovely farm cottage near Northallerton that had been stripped of it's previous cement render.
+We're currently working on a lovely farm cottage near Northallerton that had been stripped of its previous cement render.
 Lime has distinct advantages over cement based alternatives for external rendering of traditional properties.
 It is less dense and more vapour permeable than cement based materials.
 That means it doesn't trap water and cause dampness within the building, the leading cause of decay in old properties.